aadarshkumaran/animefusion/README.md

 ## Getting Started

-Click [animefusion.vercel.app](animefusion.vercel.app) with your browser to see the result.
+Click [here](https://animefusion.vercel.app) with your browser to see the result.